ContaboCoupon/.github/profile/README.md

 This approach simplifies the user experience: the price you see on the promotional page is the price you pay at checkout.
 No codes to copy, no fields to fill, no last-minute surprises.

 #### Why You Won't Find a Coupon Field at Checkout: Our Live Test
-On April 9, 2026, we personally walked through the Contabo ordering flow to verify this claim:
+On June 24, 2026, we personally walked through the Contabo ordering flow to verify this claim:

 1. Navigated to the official Cloud VPS 30 SP promotional page
 2. Selected configuration options (storage type, region, OS image)